+For the six month period ending on September 30, 2015 revenues from our businesses other than Gold Loans were negligible.
 For the Financial Years 2015, 2014, 2013, 2012 and 2011, revenues from our businesses other than Gold Loans constituted 5.88%, 2.67%, 1.17%, 1.06% and 1.87% respectively, of our total income.
 These were made up of:

-Personal Loans - We have introduced personal loans to our existing customers.
-The maximum loan advanced is upto ₹5 lacs.
+Personal Loans - Our Company has introduced personal loans to our existing customers.
+The maximum loan advanced is up to ₹5 lakhs.
 The power to sanction personal loans has been reserved with Corporate Office Credit Committee which comprises of the following members, viz, Executive Director, Chief Operating Officer and the Chief Financial Officers.

-Money Transfer Business - We have entered into corporate agreements with UAE Exchange & Financial Services Limited on May 15, 2013 for rendering money transfers through the 'Moneygram' and 'Xpress Money'.
+Money Transfer Business - Our Company entered into an agency agreement dated May 15, 2014 with Instant Global Money Transfer Private Limited, for rendering money transfer services through "Trans-Fast".
+Our Company has also entered into corporate agreements with UAE Exchange & Financial Services Limited on May 15, 2013 for rendering money transfers through the 'Moneygram' and 'Xpress Money'.
 Likewise we entered into a sub-registration agreement for corporate tie-up with Reliance Money Express Limited on March 15, 2011 for handling money transfers of Western Union Financial Services Inc.

 Insurance - With a view to expand our regular fee and commission based income, we have finalized corporate agency agreements with the Life Insurance Corporation of India for marketing their life insurance plans, as a corporate agent, with effect from February 9, 2015; a corporate agency partnership with Liberty Videocon General Insurance Company Limited for distribution of mutually consented general insurance products; with Orient General Insurance Company Limited for marketing their non-life products and; with Star Health and Allied Insurance Company Limited for marketing their health insurance products.
 Our Company recently procured registration with the IRDA, to act as a corporate agent for procuring and soliciting insurance business both in the life insurance and general insurance category.
-The license no. LVG 10402404 was assigned to our Company and is valid till February8, 2018.
+The license no. LVG 10402404 was assigned to our Company and is valid till February 8, 2018.

-DP Services - We secured registration from SEBI as a Depository Participant on July 5, 2012 (bearing Registration Number IN-DP-CDSL-660- 2012 issued by the SEBI to act) and at present we have registered as a Depository Participant of CDSL for both securities and commodity transactions.
-As on May 31, 2015 we have opened 3,498 commodity and 23,544 securities DP accounts.
+DP Services - Our Company secured registration from SEBI as a Depository Participant on July 5, 2012 (bearing Registration Number IN-DP-CDSL-660- 2012 issued by the SEBI to act) and at present we have registered as a Depository Participant of CDSL for securities transactions.
+As on October 31, 2015 we have opened 24,667 securities DP accounts.
 We are in the process of entering into the DP Account maintenance business leveraging the strength of our branches network.

-Broking services - We entered into a corporate tie-up with Doha Broking & Finance Company Limited a South India based broking and financial services firm, on April 12, 2013 for undertaking conducting and promoting brokerage business in equity, commodities and currency segments of national stock/ currency exchanges activities on its behalf, for our existing and new clients through selected branches and regional offices.
+Broking services - Our Company entered into a corporate tie-up with Doha Broking & Finance Company Limited a South India based broking and financial services firm, on April 12, 2013 for undertaking conducting and promoting brokerage business in equity, commodities and currency segments of national stock/currency exchanges activities on its behalf, for our existing and new clients through selected branches and regional offices.